This post may contain affiliate links.

 Always look out for deals and bargains, and don’t assume that more expensive means better quality.

 Soon after, we stitched to using the Ikea antilop high chair, and it’s been brilliant.
 Not too bulky, sturdy, really easy to wipe clean, and the straps go around the waist which I find much easier than shoulder straps.
 Plus it’s much cheaper.
 This is probably one of my favourite things we have, and it’s lasted through 3 children.
-I’m going to leave the link for it below so you can check it out, it’s reduced on Amazon and I totally recommend it.

 Reduce the cost of raising a child by using cloth nappies